oracle-livelabs/cloud-database-services/exadata-database-service-xs-deploy-high-perf-gen-ai-apps/configure-notifications-for-exascale-ecpu/configure-notifications-for-exascale-ecpu.md

 ### Objectives

--   After completing this lab, you should be able to configure notifications and events rules for monitoring ECPU Scaling changes for Exadata Database Service on Exascale Infrastructure
+-   After completing this lab, you should be able to configure notifications and events rules for monitoring state changes for Exadata Database Service on Exascale Infrastructure

 ### Prerequisites